toskat/victronproject/wiring/controlcable.md

 ![cable overview](./controlcable_overview.png)

-## Connecting EM24 to Cerbo GX
+## Connecting EM24 to a GX unit

-To connect an EM24 to a Cerbo GX you need a RS485 cable like sold [here](https://www.amazon.de/Victron-Energy-Interface-ASS030572018-Adapter-Kabel/dp/B09NRBLW96/).
+To connect an EM24 to a GX unit you need a RS485 cable like sold [here](https://www.amazon.de/Victron-Energy-Interface-ASS030572018-Adapter-Kabel/dp/B09NRBLW96/).

+A GX unit may be a Cerbo GX or a Multiplus GX (combination of Multiplus including a GX unit)

 Connection type:
-1. Cerbo GX: USB
+1. GX unit: USB
 2. EM24: single cables

 The RS485 to USB interface cable between the GX device and the Energy Meter can be extended up to 100 meters; make sure that the extensions of the Data+ (orange) and Data- (yellow) wires form a twisted pair.